 The same resin was used to print the Adeptus Mechanicus emblem from the Warhammer 4000 universe.
 There were no problems with it either.

-It took about 7 and a half hours to print.
+The model took about 7 and a half hours to print.
 The exposure time of the first layers is 60 seconds, all the rest 13 seconds.
 The layer height is 50 micrometers.

 During the entire testing period, there was not a single failure.
 Every model uploaded was printed on the first try.
 The mechanics of the printer, or rather the Z axis, works out perfectly from time to time.
-Anycubic Photon Zero can be recommended for those who want to try photopolymer printing without large investments and risks.
+We would recommend this printer to those who want to try resin printing without large investments and risks.